This guide will show you how to create and manage forms using the XLSForm syntax.

 For this tutorial we will be using the following survey:

 - How old are you?

 - Where are you?

 - Do you like pizza?

 To write a simple form, each Excel workbook usually has two main worksheets: survey and choices.
 The survey worksheet gives your form its overall structure and contains most of the content of the form.
-The choices worksheet is used specify the answer choices for multiple choice questions.
+The choices worksheet is used to specify the answer choices for multiple-choice questions.
 Each row in this worksheet represents an answer choice.